TeoDark/Udacity_RL/Project3/README.md

 3. Place the unziped Unity environment file in the folder: "tennis_unity_env"  within project.

-4. Run code cell by cell in tennis.ipynb to recreate experiment and learn SAC to solve Tennis environment.
+4. Run code by: a) run "python main.py" b) run cell by cell jupter notebook: tennis.ipynb (after chaning max_episode value) to recreate experiment and learn agent with SAC to solve Tennis environment.

 ## References